franastley/encryptdecrypt/README.md

 - An Ubuntu Server
 - Docker and Docker Compose
 - A domain name for the Nginx Server
+- An A DNS record for the host to be used

 ## Installation
 We navigate to the user folder